 It’s important to note that when you apply multiple themes to different pages and posts, your website doesn’t automatically change your current/ active theme.
 Instead, you’ll have to activate your new theme temporarily to modify and customize it appropriately.

-To do this, click Customize under the Appearance tab and modify the theme to your liking — in other words, ensure it looks and functions the way you want it to.
+To do this, click Customize under the Appearance tab and modify the theme to your liking.
 Once complete, save your settings and go back to Themes.
 Then, you can reactivate your old theme.

 6. Note the limitations of the plugin.